NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 ## GUI fault model

 A fault model describes a high level set of faults and issues that may concerns a system
-- faults are graphical or textual differences between an incorrect and a correct behavior
+- ==faults are graphical or textual differences between an incorrect and a correct behavior==

 ==The paper proposes a GUI fault model to be used to *test GUI testers*.==
 - The model serves as a benchmark tool, to evaluate the ability of GUI testing tools to detect GUI failures.